← All Articles

 Imported Food Seized by China Customs

-Title: Your Imported Food Didn't Make It Past Customs.
+Your Imported Food Didn't Make It Past Customs.
 Here's Why.

-Opening: In early 2023, a shipment of premium European honey was intercepted at a Chinese port.
+In early 2023, a shipment of premium European honey was intercepted at a Chinese port.
 The reason?
 The Chinese label, hastily pasted over the original, failed to list the specific floral source as required.
 This wasn't an isolated incident.
 China Customs reports seizing or rejecting thousands of food shipments annually, not for quality issues, but for preventable administrative and regulatory missteps.
 For foreign sellers, this translates to massive financial loss, shipment delays, and brand reputation damage right at the gateway to the world's largest consumer market.

-The Core Issues and Regulatory Background:
+The Core Issues and Regulatory Background

 So, what goes wrong?
 The mistakes often stem from underestimating the complexity of China's food safety and import compliance regime, governed primarily by the China Food Safety Law and enforced by Customs and the General Administration of Customs (GAC).
 The most common pitfalls are:

-Actionable Advice for Foreign Sellers:
+Actionable Advice for Foreign Sellers

 Don't let compliance be an afterthought.
 Treat it as a foundational step: